partiusfabaa/cs2-advertisement/README.md

 ```
 {
   "Admins":[76561199096378663],		// Write your SteamID64 here to reload the configuration.
 If you want to add more than 1, write them separated by commas
+  "PrintToCenterHtml": false, 	// if true, the text displayed in CENTER can use html
   "Ads": [
     {
       "Interval": 35,			//a timer after which the advertisement will be shown